Zhang Jiewen: Career

-One of China's most successful women's doubles specialists, Zhang has won some thirty international titles, the vast majority of them in partnership with Yang Wei, during the first decade of the 21st century.
-They have shared world dominance almost equally with their compatriot adversaries Gao Ling and Huang Sui.
-One or the other pair has captured all of the BWF World Championships held since 2000, with Zhang and Yang winning in both 2005 and 2007 by defeating Gao and Huang in the finals.
-Zhang and Yang also emerged victorious at the 2004 Olympics in Athens by besting their rivals in a closely contested gold medal match.
-Conversely, Gao and Huang had the upper hand in three finals (2003), 2004, 2006) at the venerable All-England Championships.
-This tourney has been something of an anomaly for Zhang as she has reached the women's doubles final there six times (four with Yang and twice, earlier, with Wei Yili) without winning.
+Zhang Jiewen is a Chinese former badminton player who specialized in women's doubles.
+She won more than thirty international titles, most of them in partnership with Yang Wei, during the first decade of the 21st century.
+Zhang and Yang were among the world's leading pairs during this period, closely matched with compatriots Gao Ling and Huang Sui.
+Between them, the two pairs won every BWF World Championships title from 2000 onward; Zhang and Yang defeated Gao and Huang in the finals in 2005 and 2007.
+Zhang and Yang also won the gold medal at the 2004 Athens Olympics, beating Gao and Huang in a tight final.
+In contrast, Gao and Huang prevailed in three finals (2003, 2004, 2006) at the All England Open.
+The tournament was a notable exception in Zhang's career: she reached six women's doubles finals there (four with Yang, and two earlier with Wei Yili) but did not win the title.

-In 2008 Zhang helped China secure its sixth consecutive Uber Cup (women's world team championship), and won the Swiss, Thailand, and Malaysia Open women's doubles titles with Yang.
-At the Beijing Olympics where they were top seeded, however, Zhang and Yang were upset in the quarterfinals by Japan's Miyuki Maeda and Satoko Suetsuna.
-The event was eventually won by another, younger Chinese pair, Du Jing and Yu Yang, perhaps marking a changing of the guard in the Chinese dynasty.
+In 2008, Zhang helped China secure its sixth consecutive Uber Cup and won the Swiss, Thailand, and Malaysia Open women's doubles titles with Yang.
+At the Beijing Olympics, top seeds Zhang and Yang were upset in the quarter-finals by Japan's Miyuki Maeda and Satoko Suetsuna.
+The gold medal was won by younger Chinese pair Du Jing and Yu Yang, signaling a generational shift in Chinese women's doubles.

-Zhang Jiewen decided to quit competitive badminton after the 2008 Summer Olympics, when she married former Malaysian men's badminton doubles star Choong Tan Fook, with whom she has two children.
-She is currently coaching in a badminton facility in Guangzhou.
-Zhang Jiewen received an award during a ceremony to mark her retirement with five other teammates from the Chinese national badminton team on the sidelines of the China Open badminton event in Shanghai, November 23, 2008.
+Zhang retired from competition after the 2008 Olympics.
+She married former Malaysian badminton player Choong Tan Fook, and the couple have two children.
+As of 2018, she was coaching at a badminton facility in Guangzhou.
+Zhang was honored alongside five other retiring teammates during a ceremony at the China Open in Shanghai on 23 November 2008.